87% of UK SME Homepages Have 2+ AI Confusion Signals

 The carousel problem

 77% of UK SME homepages use carousels that present multiple competing messages in the HTML.
 A human sees one slide at a time.
-An AI crawler sees all slides simultaneously as competing H1 or H2 elements, each suggesting a different primary focus for the business.
-This creates a fundamental ambiguity about what the entity actually does.
+An AI crawler sees all slides at once as competing H1 or H2 elements.
+Each one suggests a different primary focus for the business.
+This creates ambiguity about what the entity does.

 Consider a homepage carousel with three slides: